This international clinical trial is identifying treatments that may be beneficial for people hospitalised with

 The study protocol can be freely downloaded here.

-This trial is supported by grants to the University of Oxford from the National Institute for Health Research (NIHR), UK Research and Innovation, and Wellcome, and by core funding provided by the Bill and Melinda Gates Foundation, the Foreign, Commonwealth & Development Office, Health Data Research UK, the Medical Research Council Population Health Research Unit at the University of Oxford, the NIHR Oxford Biomedical Research Centre, NIHR Clinical Trials Unit Support Funding, and Wellcome.
+This trial is supported by grants to the University of Oxford from the National Institute for Health and Care Research (NIHR), UK Research and Innovation, Wellcome, and Flu Lab and by core funding provided by the Bill and Melinda Gates Foundation, the Foreign, Commonwealth & Development Office, Health Data Research UK, the Medical Research Council Population Health Research Unit at the University of Oxford, the NIHR Oxford Biomedical Research Centre, NIHR Clinical Trials Unit Support Funding, and Wellcome.